Kyra-ops/mycode/README.md

 # mycode
 Learning to track my code.
 ## Getting Started
 I really don't know what the heck I'm doing!
-Truthfull, much help is needed !!!!!!
+Truthfully, much help is needed !!!!!!
 ### Prerequisites
 how to install Python and Python3 using apt
 ## Built with